 Motorola has been making wireless communication devices for decades and their expertise is well respected for good reason and why it is our Editors Choice for the best walkie talkie.

 These powerful two-way radios have tons of features you’d expect and many that might be luxuries.
 I have to hand it to them, the 121 privacy codes attached to each of the 22 channels is an impressive feature.
-It yields a total of 2,662 channels that can be used.

 In even the busiest areas, there should be plenty of options for a private channel.

 These walkie talkies also come ready for the modern era with a vibration call alert like your cellphone.
 You can also choose between 20 call tones or ringtones.

 You may not even have thought about it, but advanced features like hands free communication could be helpful.

 The iVOX features allow the radio to keep an “open mic” so that when you talk it automatically transmits the call.

 Best For: Powerful recreational users who want radios that have tons of features.

 - Accessory package